dtinit/data-transfer-project/Documentation/Publishing.md

 ### 1. Setting properties
  First you must set the necessary properties in [gradle.properties](../gradle.properties).
 These are:
- - `projectVersion` - this is the new version you wish to publish.
  - `ossrhUsername` & `ossrhPassword` - These are your Sonatype [User Token](https://central.sonatype.org/publish/generate-token/#generate-a-token-on-ossrh-sonatype-nexus-repository-manager-servers) credentials.
 Your account must have been granted publishing permissions.
 Permissions are managed manually by Sonatype - see [Sonatype's documentation](https://central.sonatype.org/register/legacy/) for details.
  - `signing.keyId` - The GPG key being used for signing the artifacts.
 (More information about setting up GPG keys can be found [here](https://central.sonatype.org/publish/requirements/gpg/))
  - `signing.password` - The password for that GPG private key.